wellsinprice/wellsinprice/README.md

 # Hi, I'm Wellsin
 Welcome to my GitHub! :octocat:

 ## About Me:
+Programs in R, python, and shell scripts using Arch Linux and open-source tools.

-- Currently learning R, linux, bash, scripting with applications to genomics
+- Currently learning python and snakemake. 🐍
-- Planning on learning python and rust for artificial intelligence and robotics
+- Planning on learning rust for robotics. 🤖

 *interests:*